-King County Solid Waste Division has awarded eight commercial food waste grants for projects that aim to reduce edible and/or non-edible food waste generated by the commercial sector (non-residential) within King County (excluding Seattle).
+King County Solid Waste Division has awarded nine commercial food waste grants for projects that aim to reduce edible and/or non-edible food waste generated by the commercial sector (non-residential) within King County (excluding Seattle).

 Project successes will support King County goals to

 - increase the countywide recycling rate from 53 percent to 70 percent by 2020 (The 2017 King County Strategic Climate Action Plan).

 - extend the life of the Cedar Hills Regional Landfill.